dwshadle/florence-price-catalog/_texts/price-dream_ships.md

 1. Brown, Rae Linda. <a href="https://www.worldcat.org/title/1122800180" target="_blank">*The Heart of a Woman: The Life and Music of Florence B. Price*</a>.
 Music in American Life.
 Urbana: University of Illinois Press, 2020.
 {:.bibliography}

---
+---
 ## Notes
+[^fn1]: Hughes's original poem is called "Water-Front Streets."
-[^fn1]: This piece is bound with "My Dream," "Songs to the Dark Virgin," "Ardella," and "Dream Ships."
+[^fn2]: This piece is bound with "My Dream," "Songs to the Dark Virgin," and "Ardella."